getsolus/solus-site.github.io/content/blog/2021-07-11-solus-4-3-released.md

 - allow v4l2 encoder resolution changes
 - mpeg-2 video handling

 Solus 4.3 ships with version 0.9.0 of the dav1d AV1 decoder, which should provide a large boost to high-bitdepth decoding on AVX2 supported CPUs.
-We also ship with pulseaudio 14.2, which fixes a bug realted to unplug event handling.
+We also ship with pulseaudio 14.2, which fixes a bug related to unplug event handling.

 ## Budgie